mboyea/fly-vpn/README.md

 The SSTP protocol uses TLS instead of UDP, meaning that all traffic is encrypted by default.
 Another benefit of TLS is that the server can use a "shared" IP address, whereas UDP would require a "static" IP address.
 Fly.io would charge extra for you to reserve a static IPv4 address, and many ISP networks don't support IPv6 in 2025.
-So the VPN server must use SSTP over TLS.
+So it is cheapest to host a VPN server that uses SSTP+TLS.

 Fly.io provides a great hosting service that allows you to run Docker images on a distributed computing network as if they were a VPS.
 The platform enables you to create extremely cost-effective low-latency servers.